Rev. Joyce Day

 I have been a Methodist all my life, including for eight years before we became United Methodists.
 I tell people I am Methodist by DNA as I tend to be a very methodical person.

-I enjoy reading, writing, and photography.
+I enjoy reading, writing, photography, and cross-stitching.
 You will often see me at church events with a camera, and I have been known to take several hundred pictures at a single event.
 I am a big fan of Star Wars and other sci-fi and fantasy movies and books.
 I’m also a big fan of Richard Rohr who, even though I’ve never met him in person, is one of my most influential mentors as I travel this road of life with our amazing God.